 Serve hell-chilled, with an open mind

 Back in the 90s, my dad used to work in a German vine nursery.
-One of the consequences of this experience was his decision to plant a whole lot of Dornfelder in 2001 - a bold red German-born hybrid, fashionable back then.
+One of the consequences of this experience was his decision to plant a whole lot of Dornfelder, a bold, dark-pulped red German-born hybrid that was fashionable back then.
 Tbh, I don’t love it and it took me quite some time to come to terms with it.
-Influenced by great wines from areas like Jura, Mosel or Burgundy, I wanted to get rid of it and replant it with something else - something bigger, longer, better and more en vogue nowadays.
+Influenced by some great wines I drank, I wanted to get rid of it and replant it with something else, something nobler.

-But - the vineyards are in great shape and it felt so wrong to just uproot them.
-And then, something happened in my head.
+But – the vineyards are in great shape and it felt so wrong to just uproot them.
+And then, something switched in my head.
 I lost any ambition to mimic wines made elsewhere and realised that there are other grapes than Pinot Noir and Riesling in the world.
-And my life became soooo much easier.
+And my life became so much easier.

-Barvířka is not just Dornfelder though - I love to see diversity in my wines so it also sports some Zweigelt and a secret mix of white varieties (I can be Colonel Sanders too!).
-And a cute lino-cut label by my dear wife.
-It has low tannins, high colour, low alcohol and high drinkability; I drunk a bottle in an hour all by myself so you can take my word for it.
-Serve hell-chilled with an open mind.
+Barvířka is not just Dornfelder though – I love to see diversity in my wines so it also sports some Zweigelt and a secret mix of white varieties (I can be Colonel Sanders too!).
+It has low tannins, high colour, low alcohol and high drinkability, especially when chilled; I drank a bottle in an hour all by myself so you can take my word for it.

 PS.
 It's sth like [bar-veezh-kah], you're welcome.